 Help yourself to better financial shape in the new norm, with SingSaver’s all-new Ultimate Savings Guide!
 Got your free copy yet?

 #3 Donate money to get tax relief

-Speaking of tax reliefs, making donations can get you the same privilege.
-In just the first five months of 2020, Singaporeans donated $90 million, equivalent to the whole of 2019’s donations.
+Speaking of tax relief, making donations can get you the same privilege.
+In the financial year from 1 April 2020 to 31 March 2021, Singaporeans donated S$102 million amidst the pandemic.
 A driver behind these donations are the payouts Singaporeans have received from the government to cope with COVID-19, with people choosing to donate this money to the needy.

 But for our donations to be tax deductible, they have to be cash donations made to an approved Institution of a Public Character (IPC) or the Singapore Government for causes that benefit the local community.

 Besides cash, you can also donate shares of stocks that are listed on the SGX, or unit trusts traded in Singapore.
 In order for the tax deduction to be reflected in your tax assessment for 2020, you will have to make your donation before the end of 2020.
 More details about tax deductible donations here.

 #4 Get a house (BTO) before getting engaged